 Trail running in South Tyrol

-Some athletic mountaineers do not “only” want to reach the summit – they prefer going rapidly and climbing as much meters as possible in the shortest time possible.
-The many mountain runs that have become competitions in South Tyrol are most of the times open for everyone, as long as they are fit and healthy.
+Some athletic mountaineers do not “only” want to reach the summit – they prefer going rapidly and climbing as many meters as possible in the shortest time possible.
+The many mountain runs that have become competitions in South Tyrol are most of the time open for everyone, as long as they are fit and healthy.

 You should in all cases be well-trained, as the cardiovascular system, bones and joints will have to be stronger than during running or classic mountain hiking.
 Of course, sure-footedness, a good shape and endurance are necessary in alpine heights too.

 Trail running - Mountain runs in South Tyrol

 - Tiefroschtn X-trem: 23 km and 1580 m of altitude from Lake Neves to Tiefrasten hut

 - Three Peaks Alpine Marathon: 17.5 km and 1350 m of altitude from Haus Sexten to Drei Zinnen hut

 - Brixen Dolomites Marathon: 42 km and 1890 meters of altitude from the centre of Brixen to Plose hut